uwePhillPhelps/IAP-2024/Tutorials/Part 2/11 - Vector.md

 We will now use our knowledge of vectors to build a fully fledged note sequencer.
 The steps to achieve this are as follows.

-Use the supplied <a href="https://github.com/Sjhunt93/IAP-2018-2019/tree/master/Code%20Exercises/Tutorial%2011/Exercise%203">template</a> for starting this exercise. **You will also need to add your IAPSynth class as we have done previously.**
+Use the supplied template [Tutorial 11 Exercise 3 code](../../Code%20Exercises/Tutorial%2011/Exercise%203) for starting this exercise. **You will also need to add your IAPSynth class as we have done previously.**

 1. First add a std::vector as a shared variable called **noteList**
 2. Add a second shared variable of type bool called **playBtn**, and set it to false.